kboronka/das-build/README.md

 ## Development server
-1. Run `npm run dev` from the backend folder
+1. Run `npm run dev`
-2. Run `ng build --watch` from the frontend folder.
-3. Navigate to `http://localhost:8080/`.
+2. Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.